tushar3saini/tushar3saini/README.md

-- 👋 Hi, I’m @tushar3saini
+- 👋 Hi, I’m @tushar_saini
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data and Data and Data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything I can learn
-- 📫 How to reach me ...
+- 📫 How to reach me:

 <!---
 tushar3saini/tushar3saini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.